OlgaGolovneva/venmo/README.md

-This code was written in C++ using standard libraries:
+This code was written in C++ and works with JSON files.
+Main assumptions: records are out of order; only 60 sec window is considered
-#include iostream
-#include fstream
-#include sstream
-#include ctime
-#include iomanip
-#include math.h
-#include unordered_map
-#include queue
-#include vector